OfficeDev/Copilot-for-M365-Samples/README.md

 <p style="align:center"><img src="https://learn.microsoft.com/en-gb/microsoft-365-copilot/extensibility/assets/images/m365-extensibility-types.png" alt="This illustration shows types of extensibility options, Graph connector, plugins, and declarative copilots" /></p>

 > [!IMPORTANT]
+> These samples are intended for instructive and demonstration purposes and are intended for use in production.
+Do not put them into production without without upgrading them to production quality.

+> [!IMPORTANT]
 > To extend Copilot for Microsoft 365, you must ensure that your development environment meets the [requirements](https://learn.microsoft.com/microsoft-365-copilot/extensibility/prerequisites).